 Peugeot 206 WRC, tests in Corsica, April 1999

 Significant modifications were introduced into this new car, in terms of cooling and downforce generation.
 The front bumper upper, long air inlet was removed (replaced now by the Eurodatacar sticker), while an additional air inlet, a NACA duct, was installed on the right side of the bonnet, to feed air to engine (airbox) at a minimal drag cost.
+Also, a roof scoop was included to cool down drivers when needed.

 The original model had problems to remove all the hot air from the engine bay.
 Due to the extra length of the front bumper (to reach the minimal length of the car required by regulations), two big outlets could be incorporated on both sides of the bumper.